ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Pilot Demonstration: Water Allocation Challenge

 \textbf{Learning and Adaptation} Players may adapt their strategies over time based on past experiences and observations of others' behavior.

+\textbf{Uncertain Environments} The dynamic and uncertain nature of the game progress, like the varying daily supply, allows for the exploration of strategies under uncertain conditions.

+\textbf{Inequality and Fairness} The inherent inequality among players, characterized by disparities in income and needs, presents an opportunity to study how players with different resources and requirements formulate strategies and interact.

 The game has parallels with real-world scenarios involving resource allocation and competition.
-Insights gained from studying this game could have implications for policy-making in areas where resources are scarce and need to be allocated efficiently.
+Conducting human experiments is costly, hard to control, and not easily reproducible.
+We leverage \textit{Alympics} for emulation in order to investigate the phenomenon of strategic interaction among agents.
+Insights gained from emulations could have implications for policy-making in areas where resources are scarce and need to be allocated efficiently.